Go Back Up

 How to cultivate employee financial literacy

-Financial literacy education isn't something that's commonly taught in school.
-This oversight is costing American employees their hard-earned money.
+Financial literacy isn't something that's commonly taught in school.
+Unfortunately, this oversight is costing employees their hard-earned money.
+A report from the National Financial Educators Council1 found that financial illiteracy resulted in a loss of $1,015 for Americans in 2024.

 What is employee financial literacy?